- Meritxell Ramirez-i-Olle

-- Sociology of Knowledge, sociology of scientific knowledge, Paleoclimatology, trust, scepticism, epistemology, Research methodology, Politics of climate change science
+- Sociology of Knowledge, sociology of scientific knowledge, Paleoclimatology, trust, scepticism, Research methods, Politics of climate change science

-I became initially interested in dendroclimatology because this discipline has gained scientific and political relevance over the last decades.
+I became interested in dendroclimatology because this discipline has become scientifically and politically relevant in the last decades.
 Tree-ring based climate reconstructions are now commonly used in climate change assessments like the Intergovernmental Panel on Climate Change's reports.
 More recently, dendroclimatological work has been the focus of public scrutiny and criticism during the so-called 'hockey stick graph' (image below) and 'Climategate' controversies.

 My research topic is part of the subfield of study of the Sociology of Scientific Knowledge (SSK) and an interdisciplinary research area called Science and Technology Studies (STS).
-As such, I study science as a social activity and I explore the social factors and human interactions that make scientific knowledge possible.
+As such, I study science as a social activity and I explore the social dynamics involved in the process of creating scientific knowledge.
 This tradition of research was pioneered, among others, by members of the University of Edinburgh back in the 1960s.
 If you want to know more about STS, watch the video that my colleagues in Edinburgh have done.

 Awards and Funding

 - Award to the best student presentation at the 9th International Conference on Dendrochronology in Melbourne, January 2014.

 - Sue Grant Service Award 2013 for my voluntary work with communities in the School of Social and Political Sciences, Scotland and in Catalonia.

 - Award for the best PhD presentation in the PhD conference 2013; Science, Technology and Innovation Studies.

 - Student-Led Project Grant 2013 to organise a mediation and conflict resolution workshop for social researchers; School of Social and Political Sciences